WesleyCh3n/NTU-IoT-Node/README.md

 # NTU-IOT-NODE

-This is my NTU MS thesis project.
+This is NTU BME MS thesis project.
 The purpose of this project is using edge device (Rpi) to monitoring dairy cow feeding behaviour.
 The code is focus on streaming also recognizing individual cow faces by edge computing (with Tensorflow Lite etc).

-This repo contains c++ and python version.
-The python version is deprecated, but still usable.
+This repo contains c++ and python version. *The python version is deprecated, but still usable*.
 The main program uses c++ which is in [cc/recognition](https://github.com/WesleyCh3n/ntu-iot-node/tree/main/cc/recognition) folder.